nettle for hormones with dried and fresh leaves

 • Aside from making you feel more energized, I’ve noticed this infusion gives me a greater sense of clarity.
 Especially after a long day.
 Great for clearing the mind and unwinding.

-Now, to try this for yourself, just make sure to buy your herbs from a quality provider like Frontier Co-op.
+Now, to try this for yourself, just make sure to buy your herbs from a quality provider like Mountain Rose Herbs.
 You can find their organic nettle here (organic is preferable so that you avoid pesticide residue, which isn’t always a friend to our hormones!).

 SIDE EFFECTS OF STINGING NETTLE